sofiamurga/Qiime2_AmpliconAnalysis/docs/16S/talk.md

 <div style="width: 40%; padding: 5px;">

-We perform p-value correction to minimize the false discovery rate (FDR)
+We perform p-value correction to minimize the false discovery rate (FDR).

-We should also look at the p-value distribution to make sure no human errors were made along this processing pipeline.
+We also look at the pre-correction p-value distribution as a sanity check.

 </div>
 </div>